python/psf-salt/salt/backup/client/README.md

         postgres-archives:
           # Frequency of backup, currently {hourly, daily} are supported
           frequency: hourly
+          # Duration that increments are retained, in days
+          increment_retention: 365D
           # User to run backup as
           user: devpypi
           # Source Directory to backup